Hire in United Arab Emirates

 Employment contracts must in principle be in writing, with copies retained by the worker and the employer.

-All employees must be employed on fixed-term employment contracts not exceeding three years, which may be extended for the same or period.
-Employers will have 12 months from Feb.
-2, 2022, to transition all their employees onto new contracts.
+All employees must be employed on fixed-term employment contracts not exceeding three years, which may be extended for the same period.

 Employers are required to have internal work regulations in accordance with the New Labour Law.